lucasnbsb/AwsCertNotes/CICD.md

 - _Going from V1 to V2_
 - You can create a deploy group with:

   - EC2 instances
   - On-premise

-but everything must be running the **CodeDeploy** agent.
-Agents continuously pool the trigger for deploy targets.
-The app + appsec.yaml file is pulled from S3.
-EC2 instances run the deployment instructions in the appsec.yml
+- but everything must be running the **CodeDeploy** agent.
+- Agents continuously pool the trigger for deploy targets.
+- The app + appsec.yaml file is pulled from S3/github.
+- EC2 instances run the deployment instructions in the appsec.yml

 Components:

-- _Application_ – a unique name functions as a container (revision, deployment configuration, ...)
+- _Application_: a unique name functions as a container (revision, deployment configuration, ...)
-- _ComputePlatform_ –EC2/On-Premises,AWSLambda,orAmazonECS
+- _ComputePlatform_ EC2/On-Premises, AWSLambda, orAmazonECS
-- _Deployment Configuration_ – a set of deployment rules for success/failure
+- _Deployment Configuration_: a set of deployment rules for success/failure
-- _EC2/On-premises_ – specify the minimum number of healthy instances for the deployment - AWS Lambda or Amazon ECS – specify how traffic is routed to your updated versions
+  - _EC2/On-premises_: specify the minimum number of healthy instances for the deployment
+  - _AWS Lambda or Amazon ECS_: specify how traffic is routed to your updated versions
-- _Deployment Group_ - group of tagged EC2 instances (allows to deploy gradually, or dev, test, prod...)
+- **Deployment Group**: group of tagged EC2 instances (allows to deploy gradually, or dev, test, prod...)
-- _Deployment Type_ – method used to deploy the application to a Deployment Group
+- _Deployment Type_: method used to deploy the application to a Deployment Group
-- _In-place Deployment_ – supports EC2/On-Premises
+  - _In-place Deployment_: supports EC2/On-Premises
-- _Blue/Green Deployment_ – suppor ts EC2 instances only, AWS Lambda, and Amazon ECS
+  - _Blue/Green Deployment_: suppor ts EC2 instances only, AWS Lambda, and Amazon ECS
-- _IAM Instance Profile_ – give EC2 instances the permissions to access both S3 / GitHub
+- _IAM Instance Profile_: give EC2 instances the permissions to access both _S3 / GitHub_
-- _Application Revision_ – application code + appspec.yml file
+- _Application Revision_: application code + appspec.yml file
-- _Service Role_ – an IAM Role for CodeDeploy to perform operations on EC2 instances, ASGs, ELBs... • Target Revision – the most recent revision that you want to deploy to a Deployment Group
+- _Service Role_: an IAM Role for CodeDeploy to perform operations on EC2 instances, ASGs, ELBs...

-#### CodeDeploy - Appspec.yml
+- _Target Revision_: the most recent revision that you want to deploy to a Deployment Group

+#### Appspec.yml structure - PUT IT IN THE ROOT DIRECTORY OF THE APP

-- Files: just source/destination to copy from the source to the deploy servers
+- _Files_: just source/destination to copy from the source to the deploy servers
   - your CodeDeploy instances must have S3 access.
-- Hooks: Instructions to deploy new versions that execute in order:
+- _Hooks_: Instructions to deploy new versions that execute in order:
   - ApplicationStop
   - DownloadBundle
   - BeforeInstall